Full list of class offerings with availability listed below.

 Catapult Acting Homeschool offers Catapult’s proven on-camera acting training to those families with a flexible school schedule.
 This course challenges young actors to make strong choices in their work, exploring character development, scene analysis, auditioning, and more.
 Each class will focus on one goal: creating more confident, authentic, truthful actors.

-This is an introductory course to Improvisational Comedy – an ever growing Art form where the actors make up everything in the moment.
-Improv training is arguably one of the most valuable assets you can possess as a TV/Film actor these days.
-This class will teach you how to listen, say YES, embrace uncomfortability and failure, and develop an awareness for comedic timing.
+This is an introductory course to improvisational comedy – an ever growing art form where the actors make up everything in the moment.
+This class will teach actors how to listen, say YES, embrace discomfort and failure, and develop an awareness for comedic timing.

 Young advanced improvisers are invited to audition for Catapult’s first ever improv house teams.
 Three team segments (yet to be named!) will meet at three different times on Saturday mornings.
 Each team will be cast by a panel of professional improvisors.
 By registering to this “class”, the improviser agrees to be available for whichever team/time slot they are placed in.

 This class will continue the training from Baseline, pushing the concept of game & scene, developing stronger characters & bolder comedic choices, and studying advanced formats.

 Calling all littles!
 This weekly class is an energetic and creative environment that focuses on the beginning steps of on-camera work.
 Five to six year old (& mature four year olds) students will explore imagination, play, confidence, and storytelling.
 Each week the kids will practice being in front of the camera while working with a range of new materials.
 This course is a foundation for youth to build confidence and embrace their unique personality as they begin their journey in the creative arts.

 In TV/Film acting, actors bring stories to life in front of the camera.
 This course teaches actors how to create nuanced, honest characters and consistently deliver memorable performances in their on-camera work.